 Continuing uncertainty conditions.
-The level of uncertainty declined towards the end of the first quarter of 2021 and thereafter, in view of the wide scope vaccination of the population in Israel, the decline in the rates of morbidity and the lifting most of the restrictions that had been imposed on economic activity.
-However, the overall economic ramifications of the Corona crisis are still not clear and depend on the rate of economic recovery and the return of the various economic sectors to full activity.
+The level of uncertainty declined during 2021, in view of the wide scope vaccination of the population in Israel, the decline in the rates of morbidity and the lifting most of the restrictions that had been imposed on economic activity.
+However, the overall economic ramifications of the Corona crisis are still not fully clear and depend on the rate of economic recovery and the return of the various economic sectors to full activity.
 The uncertainty is also effected by concerns regarding additional waves of the pandemic outbreak and the implications of such additional waves.
-Included in the above is the spreading of the "Delta" variant, and as a result thereof, the recent noted growth in morbidity rates.
+In addition, at this stage, significant uncertainty still exists with respect to the length of time in which the Corona epidemic may continue its significant presence in the world.
 The Bank and its principal subsidiaries continue to follow developments in this respect and are studying the possible implications on sectors and customers, which might be affected by this situation.
-The Bank estimates that the Corona crisis may continue and impact the condition of borrowers and their loan repayment ability, even though, at this stage, as stated, uncertainty exists with respect to the rate of recovery from the crisis and the length of time in which it is expected to have an effect
+The Bank estimates that the Corona crisis may continue and impact the condition of borrowers and their loan repayment ability, even though, at this stage, as stated, uncertainty exists with respect to the rate of recovery from the crisis and the length of time in which it is expected to have an effect.

 Forward looking information.
 The Bank estimates regarding the possible implications of the crisis, comprise forward looking information, based upon the information existing in the hands of the Bank at date of preparation of this report.
-Such estimates may not materialize or may materialize in a different manner than that estimated by the Bank.
+Such estimates may not materialize or may materialize in a different manner than that estimated by the Bank

-For additional information, see in the Report for the second quarter of 2021.
+For additional information, see in the Report for the third quarter of 2021.